Tanq16/blog_site/_posts/2020-06-15-open-source-build.md

 - `src/` &rarr; This directory contains the source code and header files which are for internal use only.
 All code that the project consists of goes in here.
 - `libs/` &rarr; This directory contains the third party libraries needed by the project.
 Usually, these follow the same structure as the one used for this project.
 Libraries in C++ can be used in one of two ways - static and dynamic.
 Only static libraries are present in the libs directory.
 - `test/` &rarr; Directory to store unit tests and other kinds of tests, if any.
-- `CMakeList.txt` A configuration file to define the function of CMake, which is a build system generator.
+- `CMakeList.txt` &rarr; A configuration file to define the function of CMake, which is a build system generator.

 # Build System Generation - CMake